Chilipp/autodocsumm/docs/conf_settings.rst

     autodoc_default_options = {'autosummary': True}

-See also the :ref:`examples` section it's usage.
+See also the usage in the :ref:`examples` section.

-The other additional flags let you control what should be in the autosummary
+The other additional flags lets you control what should be in the autosummary
 table: these are

 - ``autosummary-private-members``